topfreegames/mqttbot/README.md

 If you are interested in running the tests yourself you will need docker (version 1.10 and up) and docker-compose.

-To run the tests simply run `make run-tests`
+To run the tests simply run `make test`